Growing pains: Diagnosis

 This diagnosis is normally made by considering the information presented by the child and family members, and by doing a physical exam to make sure that the child seems to be otherwise healthy.
 When the child has the typical symptoms and appears to be healthy, then laboratory investigations to exclude other diagnoses is not warranted.

 When a child has growing pains, there are no objective clinical signs of inflammation, such as swollen joints.
 Children with growing pains do not have signs of any systemic diseases (such as fever or skin rashes), any abnormal pain sensations, tender spots, or joint disorders.
 Children do not have growing pains if the pain worsens over time, persists during the daytime, only involves one limb, or is located in a joint.
 It should be excluded if the child is limping, loses the ability to walk, or has physical signs that suggest other medical conditions.

 Childhood-onset restless legs syndrome is sometimes misdiagnosed as growing pains.
 Other possible causes of pain in the limbs include injuries, infections, benign tumors such as osteoid osteoma, malignant tumors such as osteosarcoma, and problems that affect the shape and function of the legs, such as genu valgum (knock-knees).

 Treatment

 Parents and children can be substantially reassured by explaining the benign and self-limiting nature of the pains.
-Local massage, hot baths, hot water bottles or heating pads, and analgesic drugs such as paracetamol (acetaminophen) are often used during pain episodes.
+Local massage, hot baths, hot water bottles or heating pads, topical heat rubs and analgesic drugs such as paracetamol (acetaminophen) are often used during pain episodes.
 Twice-daily stretching of the quadriceps, hamstrings, and gastrosoleus muscles can make the leg pains resolve more quickly when it appears.